 It’s important to know when your open enrollment period is because if you miss the window to sign up for or change your benefits you could be without insurance, or have coverage that doesn’t match your needs, for another year.
 Health insurance companies require a specific sign up period to counter adverse selection - the tendency to only buy insurance when you are sick and forgo it when you are healthy.

 If you get your insurance through your employer, ask your HR leader about open enrollment dates.
 Most schedule open enrollment in the late fall, commonly starting November 1.
 However, dates and the length of the open enrollment period varies by employer.

-For coverage through the healthcare.gov marketplace in 2023 open enrollment dates are as follows:
+For coverage through the healthcare.gov marketplace for next plan year open enrollment dates are typically as follows: